TaoRuijie/TalkNet-ASD/README.md

 ### Cooperation

-If you are interested to work on this topic, I am glad to collaborate and contribute my experiences & knowlegde in this topic.
+If you are interested to work on this topic and have some ideas to implement, I am glad to collaborate and contribute with my experiences & knowlegde in this topic.
 Please contact me with ruijie.tao@u.nus.edu.